tamfree/CryptoClustering/README.md

 1. Ingest cryptocurrency pricing data using Pandas
 1. Cleansing the raw input data was not needed because all rows contained non-null floats.
-1. Normalize the features using sklearn.preprocessing.StandardScaler
+1. Normalize the features by adjusting the scale of the numeric features using sklearn.preprocessing.StandardScaler
 1. Create clusers using sklearn.cluster.KMeans specifying the ideal k value.
     1. First using the original set of features
     1. Then again using a set of features modified using Princpal Compononent Analysis.
 In the real world, PCA would likely not be required for this amount of data.